dill/soapcheckr/README.md

 Setting up a soap film smoother is often a hard and frustrating process.
 This packages provides functions that checks the boundary, knots, and data that you feed to a soap are “correct”.
-The functions in the package will also plots the area that will be modeled by the soap film smoother in red, and knots and/or data as circles as viable locations.
-Any circles that have a X through them are considered inadequte and will need to be removed.
+The functions in the package will also plot the area that will be modeled by the soap film smoother in red, and knots and/or data as circles as viable locations.
+Any circles that have a X through them are considered inadequate and will need to be removed.

 To do the spatial analysis, we require a couple of extra libraries: